Deskilling: History and arguments of classical economic theory

-1970´s
+1970s

-The same arguments for and against deskilling-bias in technical change are made in 20th century, particular during the Ford presidency of the U.S. 1970's.
+The same arguments for and against deskilling-bias in technical change were made in the 20th century, particularly during Gerald Ford's US presidency from 1974 to 1977.
 Rather than industrial reform causing worker displacement, the exponential growth of the neoliberal economy and various innovations of technological advancements presented a contemporary form of skill-displacement.

 Harry Braverman's 1974 book Labor and Monopoly Capital popularized the idea that the degradation of work inflicted by technological development created a new middle class that was reskilled, but not necessarily better equipped.
-The 1974-75 period presented the first economic crisis in the U.S. since the great depression, after experiencing massive economic growth post-world war two.
-In experiencing this crisis, Braverman reasserted the importance of Marxist's law of accumulation on the class polarization under conditions of monopoly capitalism, warning that neoliberal economies could experience a shrinking of the middle class.
+The 1974-75 period presented the first economic crisis in the U.S. since the great depression, after experiencing massive economic growth since World War II.
+In experiencing this crisis, Braverman reasserted the importance of the Marxist law of accumulation on class polarization under conditions of monopoly capitalism, warning that neoliberal economies could experience a shrinking of the middle class.

-Despite this, Braverman's Marxist view on deskilling in the American economy was far from Andre Gorz's argument that the working class had been replaced by an unskilled non-class of non-workers as a result of technological change promoting deskilling, unemployment and dissociation of labourers from the process.
-Gorz's argument, made in his 1982 addition, Farewell to the Working Class, was disagreed with by Braverman, who claimed that although these trends existed it was a result of technological change's dynamic process that decomposed and recomposed the working class.
+On the contrary, Andre Gorz argued in his 1982 book Farewell to the Working Class, that the working class had been replaced by an unskilled non-class of non-workers as a result of technological change promoting deskilling, unemployment, and dissociation of labourers from the process.
+Gorz's argument was disputed by Braverman, who claimed that although these trends existed it was a result of technological change's dynamic process that decomposed and recomposed the working class.
 This view assumes that the unemployment being experienced was mostly structural and the working conditions were integral in the long-term evolution of the working class, in line with Marx's general law of accumulation.